Barak, Ehud

 Source Notes

-Arlene Kramer quotes date in NY Times, with a location of Heffer Valley, Lebanan.
+Arlene Kramer quotes date in NY Times, with a location of Heffer Valley, Lebanon.
 Meira B. Epstein quotes Ben Kaspi and Ilan Kfir, "Ehud Barak," a biography in which the authors (translated from Hebrew) state that he was "born in the early morning hours."
 His parents had planned to go to a theatre show, but instead his mother went into labor.
 Epstein considers that 3:00 AM is a fitting time.

 (Other various times given in the Astrologer's Newsletter 1/2000 include 9:43 AM GMT (12:43 PM EEDT) from Michael Smith, and 1:30 PM from Maurice Fernandez, an Israeli astrologer, given in The Mountain Astrologer.
+Roy Gillett in the Astrological Journal, 11/2000, gives a location of Kibbutz Mishmar, Hasharon (near Netanya, Israel).

 Adrian Ross Duncan gave 9:43 EEDT in the Astrological Journal Jan/2001 as "unsure."